react-bootstrap-table/react-bootstrap-table2/docs/basic-remote.md

 You can see [this](../storybook/index.html?selectedKind=Remote&selectedStory=Remote%20All) example to see how it work for above case.

-A good news is we are consider to easing this limitation through partical sorting/filtering on current page.
+A good news is we are consider to easing this limitation through partial sorting/filtering on current page.